John McLoughlin: York Factory Express

-By 1825 there were usually two brigades from opposite ends of the route, (Fort Vancouver in the Columbia District on the lower Columbia River and the other from York Factory on Hudson Bay), that set out in spring and passed each other in the middle of the continent.
-Each brigade consisted of about forty to seventy-five men and two to five specially made boats that travelled at breakneck speed (for the time).
+By 1825, there were usually two brigades from opposite ends of the route, (Fort Vancouver in the Columbia District on the lower Columbia River and the other from York Factory on Hudson Bay), that set out in spring and passed each other in the middle of the continent.
+Each brigade consisted of about forty to seventy-five men and two to five specially made boats that traveled at breakneck speed (for the time).
 These brigades often needed help from Indians, who would help the men portage around falls and unnavigable rapids; in return, the Indians were paid with trade goods.
 An 1839 report cites the travel time as three months and ten days—almost 26 miles (40 km) per day on average.
 The brigades used boat, horseback, and backpacks to bring the supplies in and furs out to the forts and trading posts along the route.

 Puget Sound Agricultural Company

 The Hudson Bay Company officially discouraged settlement because it interfered with the lucrative fur trade.
 Two developments in the late 1830s made a reappraisal of Hudson's Bay Company operations in the Columbia Department necessary.
-Apprehensions about American antagonism rose due to U.S. Senator Lewis F. Linn, who in 1838 called for a naval force to be dispatched to the Columbia River, although the measure never passed.
+Apprehensions about American antagonism rose due to US Senator Lewis F. Linn, who in 1838 called for a naval force to be dispatched to the Columbia River, although the measure never passed.
 Favorable relations with the Russian-American Company (RAC) were established with the signing of the RAC-HBC Agreement in 1839.

 To meet the new commercial obligations and to support British claims in the Oregon Question, the Hudson's Bay Company formally incorporated the Puget Sound Agricultural Company (PSAC) subsidiary in 1840.
 The new venture, while nominally independent, was administratively included within the Columbia Department.
 McLoughlin criticized the idea of a fur trading monopoly maintaining agricultural operations, as he felt independent farmers would be efficient.
 Nonetheless, he was appointed as the PSAC supervisor.

 The fertile plains near the Cowlitz River were selected as a suitable location for Cowlitz Farm, the principal PSAC farm.
 Fort Nisqually was also assigned to the PSAC, where numerous livestock herds were maintained.
-Several locations were considered for potential farmers, including among the French-Canadian and Métis farmers of the Willamette Valley, Scotland, and the Red River colony.
+Several locations were considered for potential farmers, including among the French Canadian and Métis farmers of the Willamette Valley, Scotland, and the Red River colony.

-In November 1839 Sir George Simpson instructed Duncan Finlayson to begin promoting the PSAC among the Red River colonists.
-James Sinclair was appointed by Duncan Finlayson to guide the mostly Métis settler families to Fort Vancouver.
+In November 1839, Sir George Simpson instructed Duncan Finlayson to begin promoting the PSAC among the Red River colonists.
+James Sinclair was appointed by Finlayson to guide the mostly Métis settler families to Fort Vancouver.
 In June 1841, the party left Fort Garry with 23 families consisting of 121 people.
 When they arrived at Fort Vancouver, they numbered 21 families of 116 people.
 Fourteen families were relocated to Fort Nisqually, while the remaining seven families were sent to Fort Cowlitz.